grafana/agent/docs/rfcs/0001-designing-in-the-open.md

 * The author's name and username may be changed, as long as authorship is still credited to the same individuals.

-* Errata and typos may be fixed as long as it does not change the interpretation of the proposal.
+* Errata and typos may be fixed as long as it can not change the interpretation of the proposal.

+* Metadata may be added to denote `Superseded by: #<NewRFC>` if an RFC has been superseded.
+This may only be done if new RFC includes `Supersedes: #<OldRFC>` in its metadata.

 ### Google Docs Proposals